user999987/MY_NOTES/data-intensive application/01-03 knowledge points.md

 One way of creating such a cache is a materialized view.
 In a relational data model, it is often defined like a standard (virtual) view: a table-like object whose contents are the results of some query.
 The difference is that a materialized view is an actual copy of the query results, written to disk, whereas a virtual view is just a shortcut for writ‐ ing queries.
 When you read from a virtual view, the SQL engine expands it into the view’s underlying query on the fly and then processes the expanded query.

 When the underlying data changes, a materialized view needs to be updated, because it is a denormalized copy of the data.
 The database can do that automatically, but such updates make writes more expensive, which is why materialized views are not often used in OLTP databases.
-In read-heavy data warehouses they can make more sense (whether or not they actually improve read performance depends on the indi‐ vidual case).
+In read-heavy data warehouses they can make more sense (whether or not they actually improve read performance depends on the individual case).

 A common special case of a materialized view is known as a data cube or OLAP cube.
 ```
-For example, there are five dimensions: date, product, store, prmotion and customer in fact table. each cell contains the sales for a particular date-product-store-promotion- customer combination.
+For example, there are five dimensions: date, product, store, promotion and customer in fact table.
+Each cell contains the sales for a particular date-product-store-promotion- customer combination.
 ```

 The advantage of a materialized data cube is that certain queries become very fast because they have effectively been precomputed.